Saleem Reshamwala’s bio starts, “I travel the world and make things with crazy teams of amazing freelancers. Mostly videos.”

 He worked under several art directors.
 He learned how to roll with regime change and work to a high standard.

-After New York City, Saleem wanted to polish his Japanese so he moved to Japan to live with his grandmother.
+After New York City, he wanted to polish his Japanese so he moved to Japan.
 He taught for the Japan Exchange and Teaching Program for three years.

 Next he worked on the Peace Boat, a Japanese NGO that spends its days traveling from international port to international port promoting peace, human rights and sustainable development.

 Saleem circumnavigated the globe twice with Peace Boat.
 On the first voyage he served as a trilingual language teacher and occasional translator.
 On the second mission, he was able to use his filmmaking skills as a web reporter.